xiaotiansu/OptML_SB/README.md

 `figures/:` all the figures we used in the report.
 (The part of images for simplicity bias is in the notebook "Synthetic_data_exp.ipynb")

+`scripts/:` some python scripts that being called by the experiments related to simplicity bias.

+`Synthetic_data_exp.ipynb:` experiments on simplicity bias.

-`sb_in_nlp.ipynb:` application of simplicity bias in natural language processing.
+`sb_in_nlp.ipynb:` experiments of simplicity bias in natural language processing.

 `test_bigData.ipynb:` experiments on MNIST dataset with Adam and SGD (Appendix B).

 `test_smalldata.ipynb:` experiments on the small dataset and landscape detection, all errors are keyboard interrupt with results saved in the `experiment_results/`.

-`Synthetic_data_exp.ipynb:` experiments on simplicity bias.

-`scripts/:` some python scripts that being called by the experiments related to simplicity bias.